 Due Dates: September 1, 2026 | March 1, 2027

-Summary: Supports two years of visual arts programming by organizations that provide artist-centered opportunities, with emphasis on experimental or under-recognized practices.
+Summary: Supports two years of visual arts programming by nonprofit organizations, prioritizing experimental and under-recognized artistic practices.

-Program Support Grants from The Andy Warhol Foundation for the Visual Arts fund two years of visual arts programming, including exhibitions, residencies, public art projects, screenings, performances, lectures, publications, and other artist-centered activities.
-The program is designed to support the full range of an organization’s visual arts programs, not just a single project or a new initiative.
+Program Support Grants from The Andy Warhol Foundation for the Visual Arts provide funding for two years of visual arts programming.
+Eligible activities include exhibitions, residencies, public art projects, screenings, performances, lectures, publications, and other artist-centered initiatives.
+The grant is designed to support the overall programming of an organization, not single projects or new, funding-dependent initiatives.
+Proposals should emphasize the unique opportunities and resources offered to artists, the artist selection process, and how the organization contributes to artistic careers and creative development.
+The Foundation prioritizes organizations that support experimental, hard-to-categorize, or under-recognized artists.